Moreton Hall, Oswestry, Shropshire

 She tells me the walled garden is the setting for barbecues, the annual Year 13 Leaver’s Ball and other social gatherings – but day-to-day it’s a nice place to sit, relax with friends and sunbathe.

 New this September is Cornflower Farm, named after the school’s cornflower emblem.
-It is school’s latest sustainability project – a small farm holding with chickens, two Welsh black sheep called Bron and Lil, pygmy goats and guinea pigs.
+It is the school’s latest sustainability project – a small farm holding with chickens, two Welsh black sheep called Bron and Lil, pygmy goats and guinea pigs.
 There are hopes for alpacas too.

 Pupils will be able to learn about the farming community in which they live, see the hatching of chicks, baby lambs and learn hands-on animal husbandry skills.
 Hannah Peel, Head of Biology and Ecology has been known to bring entire classes down to the farm already.
 She enthused: “The farm is a fantastic chance for children to learn how Biology is applied in agriculture.
 I am looking forward to a wide range of opportunities where they can really engage with the Science of Farming as well as developing a wider understanding of ecosystems, both natural and man-made.”